Selective Mutism: Why Certain Words are Trickier (hello / goodbye / please / thank you / sorry)

 Don’t prompt your child to do things before they can.
 As much as it is important to identify the child’s goals and put a plan in place to reach those goals, we know that if a child finds these specific words more challenging then we leave those to the end.

-My advice to parents that I am working with is to leave hello, goodbyes, please and thank-you’s for the very, very end because we know that those are particularly challenging words.
+Our advice to parents is to leave hello, goodbyes, please and thank-you’s for the very, very end because we know that those are particularly challenging words.

 It is of course possible to work on these words when the child is ready, but for now, we want to be taking away pressure.
 These words are exceptions to the rule of 'rescuing' - you can say 'hello' or 'goodbye' on your child’s behalf without drawing attention to the fact that they aren‘t saying them.